FranzSingson/lego-store-cw/README.md

 - When the Pay button is clicked, key data are sent to the server like id and the object payload as a PUT request.
 The reason behinds this allows my  server to responds to the PUT request and runs a query function to update my database.

-## Lists unfinished and future work
+## Lists of unfinished and future work

 - Improve CSS.
 - Further modularisation.